nerdfiles/communicative-praxis/readme.md

-execution of javascript is [a performance bottleneck][neck]. javascript to call and faithfully deliver task-based interfaces in the response text? great. javascript to perform weird DOM manipulations, traversals, creations, and deletions? not the best.
+execution of javascript is [a performance bottleneck][neck]. javascript to call and faithfully deliver task-based interfaces in the response text? great. javascript to perform weird DOM manipulations, traversals, creations, and deletions? not the best. that's why your apps perform with jankiness and wonkiness after our purposeful use.

 <hr />